 Dublin Casino D1 courts ruled not to pay €11,000 roulette win!

-In Irish law there in no legal guarantees that gamblers will be paid their winnings was stated by the judge in the Circuit Civil Court.
+In Irish law, there are no legal guarantees that gamblers will be paid their winnings was stated by the judge in the Circuit Civil Court.

-The Judge handling the case, Judge Francis Comerford, made the ruling brought against Automatic Amusements Ltd (trading name of D1 Casino) and it’s director Mr. Michael Donnelly.
+The judge handling the case, Judge Francis Comerford, made the ruling brought against Automatic Amusements Ltd (a trading name of D1 Casino) and it’s director Mr Michael Donnelly.

 He continued to play and won a further €6,713 through the night.
 He was then told to cash out, but when he went to do so D1 Casino said they had no more cash for the night and told to return the following day.

-Mr. Mirwais, who was told that an engineer would check the machine and to returned the next day. only to be told that the Dublin Casino wouldn’t be paying out his owed money.
+Mr Mirwais, who was told that an engineer would check the machine and to return the next day. only to be told that the Dublin Casino wouldn’t be paying out his owed money.

 Unethical practice for the management

-D1, the Dublin Casino has alleged that the machine that Mr. Mirwais was playing was faulty thus rendering all the winnings void: the player changed the screen layout from single to doube play mode, this meaning that he could place a bet on the previous game where the ball had already settled, meaning he could bet on the already resulted spin.
+D1, the Dublin Casino has alleged that the machine that Mr Mirwais was playing was faulty thus rendering all the winnings void: the player changed the screen layout from single to double play mode, this meaning that he could place a bet on the previous game where the ball had already settled, meaning he could bet on the already resulted spin.